Learning Spoken Language

 Learning Language

-• A few years later, the brain will call on its visual recognition system to connect the sounds to abstract optical systems (alphabet) to learn to read (p.
+• A few years later, the brain will utilize its visual recognition system to link the sounds with abstract optical systems, such as the alphabet, to learn how to read (p.
 9).

-• To be successful readers, children need a broad vocabulary, little to no grammatical errors in speech, sophisticated sentence structure, and comprehension of variations in sentence structure (p.
+• To be successful readers, children need a broad vocabulary, minimal grammatical errors in speech, sophisticated sentence structure, and an understanding of variations in sentence structure (p.
 9).

-• See pages 10 and 11 for Typical Development of Language and Visual Recognition Systems from Birth-3 years.
+• See pages 10 and 11 for the typical development of language and visual recognition systems from birth to 3 years.
 (Visual ~ tracking objects, recognizing faces)

 • We are born with an innate capacity to distinguish the distinct sounds (phonemes) of all of the languages (nearly 7,000) on the planet (p.
 12).